 Lastly, Wix offers the Business VIP plan for $35 per month.
 With this plan, you get the full suite of impressive features like priority response, VIP support, and all the features available in the Business Unlimited Plan.

 NOTE: All the Premium Plans offered by Wix differ from one country to the other.
-You can find all the details here.

 Thanks to its free plan and more diversified, cost-effective offers, Wix comes out to be the ultimate winner.
 Compared to Wix, Squarespace’s plans cost more and you don’t really get that much extra.
 Ultimately, an ecommerce platform like Shopify might have more functionality, but Wix is the clear winner here.